danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > For instance, at a banquet do not say how one ought to eat, but eat as you ought.
 > Remember that Socrates had so completely got rid of the thought of display that when men came and wanted an introduction to philosophers he took them to be introduced; so patient of neglect was he.
 > And if a discussion arise among the multitude on some principle, keep silent for the most part; for you are in great danger of blurting out some undigested thought.
-> And when some one says to you, 'You know nothing', and you do not let it provoke you, then know that you are really on the right road.
+> And when some one says to you, "You know nothing", and you do not let it provoke you, then know that you are really on the right road.
 > For <mark>sheep do not bring grass to their shepherds and show them how much they have eaten, but they digest their fodder and then produce it in the form of wool and milk.
 > Do the same yourself; instead of displaying your principles to the multitude, show them the results of the principles you have digested.</mark>
 >
-> 1. When you have adopted the simple life, do not pride yourself upon it, and if you are a water-drinker do not say on every occasion, 'I am a water-drinker.'
+> 1. When you have adopted the simple life, do not pride yourself upon it, and if you are a water-drinker do not say on every occasion, "I am a water-drinker."
 > And if you ever want to train laboriously, keep it to yourself and do not make a show of it.
 > Do not embrace statues.
 > If you are very thirsty take a good draught of cold water, and rinse you mouth and tell no one.